wp-plugins/church-admin/readme.txt

 *   SMS - send bulk sms to members using www.bulksms.co.uk account (not just UK!)

 *   Sunday Rota - create and show rotas for your volunteers.
+* Kidswork - automatically sort children into their age groups, with manual override
 *   Attendance tracking

 *   Ministries - people can have different ministries they are involved in and be sent SMS or email by role, other functions coming soon.